 Both users of the purchase agreement can open a dispute at any time.
 At that time, a special procedure is opened in which both users privately expose their arguments to Bitgree.
 Bitgree will make a decision based on the evidence shown, unlocking the funds from the multisignature escrow, which will be sent to the winner of the dispute.

 We are working on offering a better service in terms of returns.
-In the meantime, we recommend that if you need to transfer funds, reuse the escrow of the agreement through custom transactions.
+In the meantime, we recommend that if you need a new escrow, reuse the escrow of the agreement through custom transactions.
 That way you can open a dispute if the return process goes wrong, and Bitgree can review it.